Eurofighter Typhoon: German Air Force (Luftwaffe)

 On 4 August 2003, the German Air Force accepted its first series production Eurofighter (30+03) starting the replacement process of the Mikoyan MiG-29s inherited from the East German Air Force.
 The first Luftwaffe Wing to accept the Eurofighter was Jagdgeschwader 73 "Steinhoff" on 30 April 2004 at Rostock–Laage Airport.
 The second Wing was Jagdgeschwader 74 (JG74) on 25 July 2006, with four Eurofighters arriving at Neuburg Air Base, beginning the replacement of JG74's McDonnell Douglas F-4F Phantom IIs.

 The Luftwaffe assigned their Eurofighters to QRA on 3 June 2008, taking over from the F-4F Phantom II.

 On 28 October 2014, while deployed to Ämari Air Base in Estonia as part of the NATO Baltic Air Policing mission, German Eurofighters scrambled and intercepted seven Russian Air Force aircraft over the Baltic Sea.

 The Luftwaffe once again provided Baltic Air Policing at Ämari Air Base between 31 August 2020 and April 2021, having taken over from Dassault Mirage 2000-5Fs of the French Air and Space Force.

 On 5 June 2024, the German chancellor announced plans to purchase another twenty Eurofighters.

 German Eurofighters took part in Exercise Tarang Shakti held by the Indian Air Force from 6 August 2024.

+During NATO's Steadfast Dart 26 exercise in February 2026, the German Eurofighter Typhoon and the Turkish Baykar Bayraktar TB3 conducted joint military training operations in the Baltic region.
+The Bayraktar TB-3 launched from the Turkish Naval Forces drone carrier TCG Anadolu to provide real-time intelligence, surveillance, target acquisition, and reconnaissance (ISTR) for the Eurofighter Typhoons using its Aselsan ASELFLIR 500 EOTS.
+After the Bayraktar TB-3 struck its own targets with two MAM-L precision-guided munitions, the UCAV also successfully identified simulated hostile targets for the German Eurofighter Typhoons to engage with precision strikes by the multirole fighter.
+Both aircraft completed manned-unmanned teaming joint missions to demonstrate successful platform integration and NATO standardization compliance.